-When Full Disk Encrypting a computer's hard drive, it uses the Advanced Encryption Standard (AES) algorithm with a 256 bit key.
+When using FDE to encrypt a computer's hard drive, it uses the Advanced Encryption Standard (AES) algorithm with a 256 bit key.
 This encryption key is generated at the point of full disk encryption being started.

 Removable Media Encryption

-All encrypted data on Removable Media uses Advanced Encryption Standard (AES) algorithm with a 256 bit key and is applicable whether using Full Disk Encryption or File & Folder Removable Media Encryption.
+All encrypted data on Removable Media uses AES algorithm with a 256 bit key and is applicable whether using FDE or File & Folder Removable Media Encryption.

 When encrypting Removable Media the user is prompted to choose an encryption key from their Key-File which could be using either the AES, 3DES or Blowfish algorithms.

 The chosen encryption key is used to derive the AES256 key used for encryption and is not used for the encryption of data itself.
-This is preferred to using a password or pass-phrase to derive the key as it is more secure, and enables DESlock+ to provide seamless access to data on encrypted Removable Media when the end-user is logged into the DESlock+ Key-File.
+This is preferred to using a password or pass-phrase to derive the key as it is more secure, and enables ESET Endpoint Encryption (EEE) to provide seamless access to data on encrypted Removable Media when the end-user is logged into the Key-File.